Open Dialogue

 Open Dialogue is an alternative approach for treating psychosis as well as other mental health disorders developed in the 1980s in Finland by Yrjö Alanen and his collaborators.
-Open dialogue interventions are currently being trialed in several other countries including Australia, Belgium, Denmark, Germany, Italy, Norway, Poland, the United Kingdom, and the United States.
-In Israel there is a non-governmental organization called Open Dialogue Israel.
+Open Dialogue interventions are currently being trialed in several other countries including Australia, Belgium, Denmark, Germany, Italy, Norway, Poland, the United Kingdom, and the United States.

 Open Dialogue (OD) developed from Need-Adapted Treatment as described by Alanen and colleagues in the early 1990s.
 This approach took shape within the mental health services of Finnish Western Lapland in the 1980s and 1990s.
 During its initial research and training in psychotherapy, seven key principles were identified: